Mohit8856/fake-news-detection/README.md

-📰 Fake News Detection System
-→→→ Introduction

-In today’s digital world, news spreads rapidly through online platforms and social media.
-However, not all information shared is accurate, leading to the rise of fake news.
-Detecting such misleading information is essential to prevent misinformation and confusion.

-This project presents a Python-based Fake News Detection System that uses machine learning techniques to classify news articles as REAL or FAKE.

-Real-World Problem

-Fake news can cause:

-Misinformation among the public
-Panic and confusion
-Political and social manipulation
-Loss of trust in media

-⚠️ Major Issue: Difficulty in verifying authenticity quickly

-✅ Solution: Automated ML-based classification system

-Objectives
-Clean and preprocess news data
-Convert text into numerical features
-Train ML models
-Compare performance
-Predict FAKE or REAL news
-Concepts Used (From Coursework)
-Loops → execution flow
-Functions → modular code
-Conditional statements → decision making
-NLP preprocessing → text cleaning
-Machine Learning → classification
-Tools & Technologies
-Python 3.x
-Libraries:
-pandas
-numpy
-matplotlib
-scikit-learn
-pickle
-Problem Definition

-Manual verification of news is inefficient.
-This system automates detection using machine learning.

-Requirements Analysis
-Functional Requirements
-Load dataset
-Clean text
-Train models
-Evaluate models
-Predict user input
-Save/load model
-Non-Functional Requirements
-Easy to use
-Fast
-Readable output
-Efficient
-⚙️ Environment Setup & Installation (Step-by-Step)
+📌 Fake News Detection Project – CSE0001

+Name: Mohit Yadav
+Registration Number: [Your Reg No.]
+Branch: [Your Branch]
+Year: 1st Year
+Course Code: CSE0001
+Course Title: Digital Literacy

+📖 Project Overview

+This project was developed as part of the Digital Literacy course with the objective of applying machine learning techniques to solve a real-world problem.
+The system focuses on identifying fake news by analyzing textual data using Natural Language Processing (NLP) and classification algorithms.

+In today’s fast-paced digital environment, misinformation spreads quickly, making it difficult to distinguish between real and fake content.
+This project explores how machine learning can automate this process and assist users in verifying news authenticity.

+The project demonstrates a complete pipeline including data preprocessing, feature extraction, model training, evaluation, and prediction.
+It also allows users to input custom news and get real-time results.

+🧩 Task Summary

+This project includes the following key tasks:

+Data loading and exploration
+Text cleaning and preprocessing
+Feature extraction using TF-IDF
+Model training (Logistic Regression & Naive Bayes) Model evaluation and comparison
+Real-time prediction system
+Model saving and loading
+⚙️ Environment Setup & Installation

+Follow these steps to set up and run the project (even if you are a beginner):

 Step 1: Install Python

-Download and install Python 3.x from official website Verify installation: python --version
+Download and install Python 3.x from the official website.

+Verify installation:

+python --version
 Step 2: Create Project Folder
 mkdir fake-news-project
 cd fake-news-project
-Step 3: (Recommended) Create Virtual Environment python -m venv venv
+Step 3: Create Virtual Environment (Recommended) python -m venv venv

 Activate it: